ercrema/NeolithicKoreaDemography/README.md

   - ./Rimages ... contains R image files with results
   - ./data ... contains all datasets required for the analysis
   - ./src ... contains additional bespoke R functions for Approximate Bayesian Computation
-  - ./figures ... contains all figure for the paper and the supplementaty material as well as the R script required to generate them (`figurelog.R`)
+  - ./figures_and_results ... contains all figures and results summaries as well as the R script required to generate them (`figurelog.R` and `results_summary.R`)

 ## Data Sets and Data Preparation